-Welcome to the 2017 Colorado Anime Fest Cosplay Competition!
+Welcome to the 2018 Colorado Anime Fest cosplay competition!
 Here are some basic tenets to maintain as safe and enjoyable an environment as possible for everyone at the convention.

-First thing’s first: please read all the rules and guidelines completely.
-We’ve tried to answer as many questions as we could anticipate, either from previous cosplay experience, questions raised from our first COAF cosplay competition, or from interviewing the cosplay community at large.
+First things first, please read all the rules and guidelines completely.
+We’ve tried to answer as many questions as we could anticipate, either from previous cosplay experience, questions raised from previous COAF Cosplay competitions, or from interviewing the cosplay community at large.
 Chances are good that we will have addressed your particular issue, or at least pointed you in the right direction.
 If you are still unclear, though, please feel free to contact us and we will do what we can to help.

 We Are Gathered Here Today…